Serpent seed: Christian Identity theology

-According to Professor Jon Schamber, Rev. Philip E. J. Monson began to separate from traditional British Israelism and develop Christian Identity theology.
+According to Professor Jon Schamber, Rev. Philip E. J. Monson began to deviate his beliefs from the teachings of traditional British Israelism by developing Christian Identity theology.
 During the 1920s, Monson published Satan's Seat: The Enemy of Our Race in which he adopted Carter's theory on the origin of the impure seedline and combined it with anti-Catholicism.
 Monson connected the work of the impure seedline to the activities of the Catholic Church and the Pope.
 Monson's ideas were popular among white supremacist organizations in the United States.
 Rev. Wesley A. Swift (1913–1970), a minister and a former recruiter for the Ku Klux Klan, and a follower of Monson, accepted the serpent seed doctrine and Christian Identity Theology and was instrumental in promoting the teachings among white supremacists in the United States.

 Swift was a minister at the Angelus Temple, a church frequently visited by William Branham.
 Swift later separated and started a new church, Church of Jesus Christ–Christian, which was later renamed Aryan Nations by Swift's successor, Richard Girnt Butler.
 Swift ordained several ministers who helped him to spread the theology.
 His lieutenants who helped him to spread the serpent seed teaching included two Nazis, Oren Potito and Neuman Britton, and the prominent KKK leader Connie Lynch.
-Swift and his fellow white supremacists began to promote the doctrine even more heavily during the desegregation period of the 1950s and 1960s.
+Swift and his fellow white supremacists began to promote the doctrine even more fervently during the desegregation period of the 1950s and 1960s.
 According to Swift, the descendants of the serpent were "in violation of Divine law when they started to mutate species and mix races."
 The serpent seed teaching was used to justify racial segregation and the prohibition of interracial marriage.

 It was also during the desegregation period when William Branham (1909–1965) and Arnold Murray (1929–2014) first began to promote their versions of the serpent seed doctrine.
 Branham was the most successful promoter of the serpent seed doctrine, and his version of it was subsequently accepted by millions of his followers.
-During the desegregation era, a militant form of the doctrine was espoused, especially by Christian Identity groups, because its millennial teachings state that the pure race will wage a final battle with the evil descendants of the serpent in order to destroy them.
+During the desegregation era, a militant form of the doctrine was espoused, especially by Christian Identity groups, because its millennial teachings state that the pure race will wage a final battle against the evil descendants of the serpent in order to destroy them.